seanpmaxwell/model-initializer/README.md

 - Works client or server side.
 - Works will both runtime and compile-time validation including `ts-node` (unlike `typia`).
 - Super small, fast, and lightweight compared to some other schema-validation libraries.
+- And here's the big one: separate `new` and `isValid` function allowing you to create new objects using partials using default values 😊,

-- Size comparison to other popular schema validators
+### Size comparison to other popular schema validators
   - TypeBox: `1.28 MB`
   - Ajv: `676 kB`
   - Zod: `570 kB`
   - Joi: `149 kB`
-  - Model-Initializer: `44.9 kB` 😊
+  - Model-Initializer: `44.9 kB`

 ## Summary
 - This library's default export is an object that holds several properties.
 The main one `init` is the heart of the library, we'll talk about the other ones later.